CyberDiscovery/meta/ROLES.md

 Trusted | Can use external emoji and control [Rythm](https://rythmbot.co/) | :x:
 Club Leader | Restricted access for [Cyber Discovery](https://joincyberdiscovery.com) club leaders | :x:
 Muted | Cannot speak in any channel | :x:
+Game Support | Used for offering assistance with CyberStart Game | :heavy_check_mark: